-Gavison’s report recommends against constitutional anchoring of the character of Israel.
-Constitutional anchoring has to involve a wide public agreement, such agreement does exist in the public concerning the Jewish and democratic character of the state, she argues, but not in those who lead the constitutional change.
-Such anchoring, she says, would just give more power to the supreme court.
-If constitutionalizing at all, she recommends Basic Law: Vision which would include the Jewish, democratic and human rights elements thinly defined and open for agreements and differing interpretations in society.
-When Livni asks her, on the day of submitting her report, what if the motion to constitute the National law continues, Gavison answers that a basic law endorsing the declaration of independence may be best.
-In any case, at the minimum, national law should include equality of civic rights.
+Gavison’s report advises against constitutionally anchoring the character of Israel.
+Constitutional anchoring should enjoy wide public consensus, and such consensus does exist concerning the Jewish and democratic character of the state, she argues.
+Gavison notes, however, that there is no broad public confidence in those leading the campaign for constitutional change.
+Such anchoring, she says, would just give more power to the Supreme Court.
+If constitutionalizing at all, she recommends enacting a Basic Law: Vision, which would include the Jewish, democratic and human rights elements thinly defined, leaving them open to different interpretations in society.
+When Gavison submitted her report, Livni asked her: What if the proponents of the Nation-State Law continue to push for this legislation?
+Gavison suggested that a basic law affirming the Declaration of Independence may be the best options.
+In any case, she emphasized, the Nation-State Law should at least include a statement about the equality of civic rights.

-In constitutional eyes, Gavison’s argument could be transformed into a bigger question: since other democratic constitutions endorse the national elements to their preamble, vision part of the constitution, what are the consequences of giving the National Law a status of basic law?
-Or in harsher terms: can a state in which collective rights have the same or superior standing to human rights, still be a democracy?
-In comparative assessment, the National Law is exceptional from other national democracies that side by side with the public advancement of the national majority also secure equal rights for all its citizens.
-Gavison herself argues that the Israeli demos is composed of all citizens and the Arab minority in particular should have a place in the vision of the state.
-Yakobson argues that in a comparative analysis, in all national democracies there are equal rights for minorities enshrined in the national part of the constitution, and that after the National Law, even Pakistan has more enlightened constitution then Israel.
-In a thorough study he made with Amnon Rubintstein, the minister behind the proposals of the human dignity and freedom act of 1992, they demonstrate how in all national democracies, let alone civic democracies like the US and France, the national history is part of the preamble, and always includes also the political equality of all citizens.
-Israeli basic laws, without the equality clause, make Israel into the most extreme version of a democracy.
-Yacobson argues that the 1992 defends human rights and not civic rights.
-That the political rights of the citizens of Israel, the sovereign in a democracy, is not protected in the 1992 laws and is completely missing from the National law proposals in all the versions that were approved.
-He maintains that in the very minimum, Benny Begin’s proposal of the Likud, who wanted the basic law to determine that ‘Israel is the nation state of the Jewish people with equal rights to all its citizens’, should be accepted.
-Shani, the dean of the Law faculty at the Hebrew University, argues that it is not only civic rights, but collective minority rights that need to be legislated.
+From a constitutional perspective, Gavison’s argument could be transformed into a bigger question: Since other democratic countries endorse the national elements in the preamble (vision) part of their constitution, what are the consequences of according the Nation-State Law the status of basic law?
+Or in harsher terms: Can a state in which collective rights have the same or superior standing to human rights still be considered a democracy?
+In comparative assessment, the Nation-State Law is exceptional because other national democracies assure equal rights for all its citizens and not only proclaim the interests of the national majority.
+Gavison herself argues that the Israeli demos is composed of all its citizens and the Arab minority, in particular, should have a place in the vision of the state.

+In a comprehensive study, Alexander Yakobson and Amnon Rubinstein, the minister behind the Basic Law: Human Dignity and Liberty (1992), show that in all national democracies, and not only in civic democracies like the U.S. and France, national history is mentioned in the preamble of the constitution, but always includes an affirmation of the political equality of all citizens.
+Israeli basic laws, without the equality clause, make Israel into an extreme version of a democracy.
+Yakobson contends that even Pakistan has a more enlightened constitution than Israel after the passage of the Nation-State Law.
+The Basic Law: Human Dignity and Liberty defends human rights but not civic rights, he notes.
+That is, the political rights of the citizens of Israel, the sovereign in a democracy, are not protected in the basic laws, and these rights are completely missing from the Nation-State Law in all of its approved versions.
+At the very least, he suggests, Israel should adopt the proposal of Benny Begin (Likud), who advocated a basic law stating: “Israel is the nation-state of the Jewish people, with equal rights for all its citizens.”
+Yuval Shany, former Dean of the Law Faculty at Hebrew University, argues that it is not only civic rights, but collective minority rights that need to be legislated.
 The issue is the following: democracy is a form of government where the sovereign is the people.
-The people is the demos – all the citizens of the state.
-However, the National Law defines the people as the Jewish people, and makes no reference to the citizens of the state.
-Critically, given democracy under all definitions emanates from protecting the rights of the individual citizens of the state, is a state which places collective rights at a superior or even equal standing to individual rights, is still a democracy?
+The people is the demos – all of the citizens of the state.
+However, the Nation-State Law defines the people as the Jewish people, and makes no reference to the citizens of the state.
+Thus, we return to the question: If the essence of democracy is to protect the rights of the individual citizens of the state, is a state that places collective rights at a superior or even equal standing to individual rights still a democracy?